jnphr/fincalc/README.md

 ## Functionality

-The program is designed to be embedded on a website for ease of access cf. client acquisition, however it can also be developed to be used as part of an advisory service.
+The program is designed to be embedded on a website for ease of access cf. client acquisition.\
+The program can also be developed to be used as part of an advisory service.

 ## Development